Nicole9-Sky/Django-Blog-project/README.md

 - 🔄 Related posts suggestion based on shared tags
 - 📊 Tag cloud visualization with size based on popularity
 - 🔠 Easy-to-use comma-separated tag input when creating/editing posts

+### Reading Time Estimator
+- ⏱️ Automatically calculates and displays reading time for each post
+- 📚 Based on word count and average reading speed
+- 🧠 Helps users decide whether they have time to read a post
+- 📊 Displays the estimated time prominently on both list and detail views

 ### Search Functionality
 - 🔍 Search for posts by title, content, author name, or tags